 Kate is fluent in Spanish, having completed a legal internship with the Center for Human Rights and the Environment (CEDHA) in Cordoba, Argentina.
 She also worked as an English teacher at the IES Gustavo Adolfo Bécquer Secondary School in Seville, Spain, before starting law school.
 She is also proficient in French, and earned a B2-level Diploma in French Language Studies from the French Ministry of Education in June 2018.
-Kate plans to put her language skills to use as a member of the Department of State’s Hague Convention Attorney Network, which provides pro bono and low-cost legal representation in international parental child abduction cases.
+Kate puts her language skills and commitment to public service to use as a member of the Department of State’s Hague Convention Attorney Network, which provides pro bono and low-cost legal representation in international parental child abduction cases.

 Pennsylvania Is Ready for Marriage Equality, Equal Magazine, May/June 2014